 Sustainable Forest Management

 Around 80% of the wood fibres used in the European paper and board industry come from European forests, mainly in Sweden and Finland.
 European forests used by the paper and board industry are sustainable since annual growth of new wood exceeds the amount harvest by a large margin.
-Each year, European forests increase in size by an area four times the size of London and have grown by over 30% since 1950.
+Each year, European forests increase in size by an area equivalent to more than twice the size of London, or to put it another way 1,500 football pitches per day!
 Forest owners and operators carefully manage forests and can prove this through certification schemes such as the Forest Stewardship Council FSC ® and the Programme for the Endorsement of Forest Certification PEFC™.

 The paper and board industry uses forest thinnings and only part of the mature tree: the small diameter tops of large trees and saw mill waste.
 No tropical rain forests are destroyed in order to make paper and board.